int128/helm-github-pages/README.md

 1. `helm package` for each chart.
 1. `helm repo index` for all charts.
 1. Push the `gh-pages` branch.

+It assumes running on the Alpine image and CircleCI docker environment.

 ## Contribution